-Since WooCommerce is an open source platform, getting support for its plugins can be tricky.
+Since WooCommerce is an open-source platform, getting support for its plugins can be tricky.
 It does not have phone support and only entertains emails through its help desk.
-The scope of support for customers is clearly outlined in its support policy.
+The scope of support for customers is outlined clearly in its support policy.

-WooCommerce also has a list of acknowledged agencies and developers you can work with if ever you need to hire one.
+It also has a list of acknowledged agencies and developers you can work with if you need to hire one.
 That being said, while WooCommerce’s help forum is very detailed and supportive, it is not for those new to website development or inexperienced with WordPress, its plugins, and CSS coding.

 Top WooCommerce Alternatives